Escapist-coder/OpenVLA-Libero-Reproduction-Finetune/README.md

 | Libero Spatial Task2 | 8 | ~13% | ~63%  |

 **Analysis of "False Negatives":**
-Upon manual inspection of the replay videos, the robot successfully completed the task (e.g., picking up the red mug) in many episodes marked as "Fail".
+Upon manual inspection of the replay videos, the robot successfully completed the task in many episodes marked as "Fail".
 - **Reason:** The strict geometric threshold of the simulation environment (height/zone tolerance) often rejects valid manipulations that would be considered successful in the real world.
 At the same time, the number of training rounds is still insufficient.

 ## Acknowledgements